 - Practical experience in at least one object-oriented programming language

 - Practical experience in the design and implementation of distributed applications, such as client/server systems or web applications

 We consider it useful to prepare for the CPSA‑F exam by attending an accredited training course – but in general you can also take a CPSA‑F exam without training.

 Curriculum of the Foundation Level with all learning goals and terms for the individual chapters.

 Foundation Level – Examination Rules

-This document contains the general rules for a CPSA Foundation Level examination.
-It provides information on duration, types of questions, scoring, privacy and confidentiality agreements, and examples are provided.
+This document contains general rules regarding the CPSA-Foundation Level examination.
+It provides information on duration, types of questions, scoring, privacy, and confidentiality agreements.
+Short examples of question types are provided.